mretegan/dockerfile-base/README.md

 [![](https://badge.imagelayers.io/dit4c/dit4c-container-base:latest.svg)](https://imagelayers.io/?images=dit4c/dit4c-container-base:latest)

-The base image for DIT4C containers, which includes a [tty-lean.js][tty-lean.js] shell and file uploader, using [dit4c/centos-notroot](https://registry.hub.docker.com/u/dit4c/centos-notroot/) to allow package installation without root privileges.
+The base image for DIT4C containers, which includes a [GoTTY][gotty] shell and file uploader.

 The essential rules/guidelines that it follows are: